-Exams
+A. Exams

 There will be two exams.
-Each exam will cover material from video lectures, comprehension checks, learning activities, online discussions, and assigned readings in the textbook.
-The exams will not be "formally cumulative", though by the end of the class you will be expected to link components you learned early on to ideas and themes covered in the final unit.
+Each exam will cover material from video lectures, comprehension checks, learning activities, the online discussions, and the assigned reading in the textbook.
+The exams will not be "formally cumulative", though by the end of the class you will be linking components you learned early on to ideas and themes covered in the last unit.
 All exams will feature a variety of short-answer questions.
-We will not shy away from mathematical concepts in the evolution of animal behavior, but you will not be expected to memorize equations or constants, nor will you have to perform complicated math.
+We will not shy away from real numbers and real theory, but I will never expect you to memorize equations or constants, nor will you have to do complicated math.

 All exams will be essay style and will be administered using ProctorU.
-Each exam will have roughly 15 short essay-style questions; you will be responsible for answering any 10 of them that you choose.
+Each exam will have roughly 15 short essay style questions; you will be responsible for answering any 10 of them that you choose.
 Each student must make an appointment to take the exam during the week of the scheduled exam.
 DO NOT WAIT to sign up for your exam dates/times.
 The earlier you sign up, the better chance you will have to get your desired testing time.
 ProctorU does charge additional fees for late sign ups.
 For detailed instructions on how to sign up for exams and about Proctor U go to the "Proctor U" tab in the "Start here" section on the course website.
 Exams will be available for review one week after the exam has been graded.
 Exams will not be available for review after the semester has ended.

 Exam Re-grades: Occasionally, mistakes are made when your exams are graded.
 If you feel there is an error, you can request a re-grade.
-Re-grade requests must be in writing and will not be done on the spot.
-Questions about exam scores will NOT be answered the day that they are posted.
+Re-grade requests must be in writing and will not be done "on the spot."
+Questions to exam scores will NOT be answered the day that they are graded.
+I will not argue about point assignments.
 When asking for a re-grade, you need to include the following (if you do not follow these rules your exam will be returned without review):

-- 1. An email explaining what needs to be re-graded, specifically, explaining why your answer deserves more credit than was given. - 2.
-Re-grade requests must be turned in within the week of when the exam was handed back.
+- An email explaining what needs to be re-graded.
+Do not just say "re-grade question 3"; you need to explain why your answer deserves more credit than was given. - Re-grade requests must be turned in within the week of when the exam was handed back.
 They will be returned to you one week later.